Find a plan.

 For private individual/family health insurance coverage, both through the exchange and outside the exchange, it is up to individual states to decide whether they will let insurers charge smokers more.

-As of 2024, ten states and the District of Columbia had restricted or eliminated the tobacco surcharge, and Virginia will join them in 2024, albeit under legislation (SB1011 and HB1375) that only prohibits tobacco surcharges through the end of 2025.
+As of 2024, eleven states and the District of Columbia had restricted or eliminated the tobacco surcharge.1 The most recent state to join that list is Virginia, albeit under legislation (SB1011 and HB1375) that only prohibits tobacco surcharges for 2024 and 2025.
+Virginia would have to enact additional legislation to extend this past the end of 2025.

 Three states have set a maximum tobacco surcharge of less than 50%: